NVIDIA/TensorRT-LLM/examples/qwen/README.md

 # Qwen

-This document shows how to build and run a Qwen model in TensorRT-LLM on both single GPU, single node multi-GPU and multi-node multi-GPU.
+This document shows how to build and run a Qwen model in TensorRT-LLM on both single GPU, single node multi-GPU.

 ## Overview

 The TensorRT-LLM Qwen implementation can be found in [model.py](../../tensorrt_llm/models/qwen/model.py).
 The TensorRT-LLM Qwen example code is located in [`examples/qwen`](./).
 There is one main file:

-* [`build.py`](./build.py) to build the [TensorRT](https://developer.nvidia.com/tensorrt) engine(s) needed to run the Qwen model.
+* [`convert_checkpoint.py`](./convert_checkpoint.py) to build the [TensorRT](https://developer.nvidia.com/tensorrt) engine(s) needed to run the Qwen model.

 In addition, there are two shared files in the parent folder [`examples`](../) for inference and evaluation: